SyncfusionExamples/How-to-load-data-on-demand-in-Xamarin.Forms-TreeView/README.md

                 //Expand the node after child items are added. node.IsExpanded = true;

-            //Animation stopped for expander to show load on demand is executed. node.ShowExpanderAnimation = false;
+            //Stop the animation after load on demand is executed, if animation not stopped, it remains still after execution of load on demand. node.ShowExpanderAnimation = false;
         });
     }